dastyk/Editor/README.md

 * Resource Handler

 # Build
-If using visual studio (2017) just get each dependency so that they are located in the same folder then you should only need to press build.
+If using Visual Studio (2017) just get each dependency so that they are located in the same folder then you should only need to press build.

-If not using visual studio i wish you the best of luck.
+If not using Visual Studio I wish you the best of luck.